Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 That said, if our assessment suggests you do need to see a doctor or other health professional, we will refer you to them right away.

-5. Neurological Conditions including Brain Injuries and Concussions
+5. Neurological Conditions - Including Brain Injuries and Concussions

 Our physiotherapists provide medical rehabilitation from concussions and we treat a wide range of other neurological conditions, like Parkinson's, Acquired Brain Injury, and Multiple Sclerosis.